-Molina monitors the following agencies for Practitioner sanctions and exclusions between recredentialing cycles for all Practitioner types and takes appropriate action against Practitioners when occurrences of poor quality are identified.
-If a Molina Practitioner is found to be sanctioned or excluded, the Practitioners contract will immediately be terminated effective the same date as the sanction or exclusion was implemented.
+Molina monitors the following agencies for Practitioner sanctions and exclusions between recredentialing cycles for all Practitioner types and takes appropriate action against Practitioners when instances of poor quality are identified.
+If a Molina Practitioner is found to be sanctioned or excluded, the Practitioners contract will be immediately terminated effective the same date as the sanction or exclusion was implemented.

-- The United States Department of Health & Human Services (HHS), Office Of Inspector General (OIG) fraud prevention and detection exclusions program Monitor for individuals and entities that have been excluded from Medicare and Medicaid programs. - State medicaid exclusions - Monitor for state Medicaid exclusions through each state's specific Program Integrity Unit (or equivalent). - Medicare Exclusion Database (MED) - Molina monitors for Medicare exclusions through the Centers for Medicare & Medicaid Services (CMS) MED online application site. - Medicare preclusion list Monitor for individuals and entities that are reported on the Medicare Preclusion List. - National practitioner database Molina enrolls all credentialed Practitioners with the NPDB Continuous Query service to monitor for adverse actions on license, DEA, hospital privileges and malpractice history between credentialing cycles. - System for Award Management (SAM) Monitor for Practitioners sanctioned by SAM.
+- The United States Department of Health & Human Services (HHS), Office Of Inspector General (OIG) fraud prevention and detection exclusions program Monitor for individuals and entities that have been excluded from Medicare and Medicaid programs. - The OIG High Risk list Monitor for individuals or facilities who refused to enter into a Corporate Integrity Agreement (CIA) with the federal government on or after October 1, 2018. - State medicaid exclusions - Monitor for state Medicaid exclusions through each state's specific Program Integrity Unit (or equivalent). - Medicare Exclusion Database (MED) - Monitors for Medicare exclusions through the Centers for Medicare & Medicaid Services (CMS) MED online application site. - Medicare preclusion list Monitor for individuals and entities that are reported on the Medicare Preclusion List. - National practitioner database Molina enrolls all credentialed Practitioners with the NPDB Continuous Query service to monitor for adverse actions on license, DEA, hospital privileges and malpractice history between credentialing cycles. - System for Award Management (SAM) Monitor for Practitioners sanctioned by SAM.